Tahsin005/tahsin005/README.md

 <br/>

-<h2 align="center"> I'm majoring in Computer Science and Engineering (CSE), and I'm passionate about building full-stack web applications with JavaScript.
-My current skillset focuses on both backend and frontend development.
-On the backend, I'm using Django and Django REST Framework to create robust APIs.
-For the frontend, I leverage HTML, CSS, and Tailwind CSS for structure and styling, along with JavaScript for interactivity.
+<h4 align="center"> I'm a Computer Science major skilled in full-stack development, using Django for backend APIs and HTML, CSS, Tailwind, and JavaScript for a dynamic frontend.
 This combination allows me to build user-friendly and scalable web applications with the potential to reach millions of users. ️</h4>

 <div align="center" style="background-color: #5C4390">
 	<a href="https://md-tahsin-ferdous-portfolio.netlify.app/"><img src="https://github.com/Tahsin005/tahsin005/blob/main/My%20Portfolio%20(1).png"></a>